HuntnFish has spent many years on the water fishing and has caught nearly every species of fish in Washington State.

 Use of Graphite

-When it comes to material of construction for ultralight gear, carbon fiber/graphite is the way to go.
-Carbon fiber is super lightweight, and can be manufactured to provide a wide range of actions and powers.
-Many older ultralight fishing rods were complete "noodles" as we called them back at the shop.
-Sure they bent easily, but they had no backbone, and made casting and fighting fish a complete drag.
+When it comes to the material of construction for ultralight gear, carbon fiber/graphite is the way to go.
+Carbon fiber is phenomenally lightweight and can be carefully manufactured to provide a custom range of actions and powers.
+Many older ultralight fishing rods were made of fiberglass and sacrificed power and sensitivity to reduce weight.
+We called these rods "noodles" back at the fishing shop.
+Sure they bent easily, but they had no backbone and made casting and fighting fish a complete drag.

 Another thing to check is eyelet count.
 The more eyelets the rod has, the better casting and fighting performance you'll have.
-More eyelets means smaller loops of line between eyelets when casting, which reduces eyelet drag.
+More eyelets mean smaller loops of line between eyelets when casting, which reduces eyelet drag.
 Increased eyelet count also ensures that the load is distributed evenly across the entire length of the rod when fighting fish, rather than just at the top.
+As a general rule, at least one eye per foot of rod length is sufficient.

 When you're selecting a rod size, there are a few things you'll want to consider:

-Typically, longer rods provide better casting, allow for more flex at the tip end of the rod while still maintaining sufficient backbone, and handle fish better in a fight.
-On the other end of the argument, longer rods weight more, and can become unwieldy when fishing in close quarters or dense brush.
+Typically, longer rods provide better casting, allow for more flex at the tip end of the rod while still maintaining sufficient backbone, and provide better leverage when fighting fish.
+On the other end of the argument, longer rods weigh more and can become unwieldy when fishing in close quarters or in dense brush.

-As a good compromise, I look for rods in the 6 - 7' range.
+As a good compromise, I typically suggest rods in the 6 - 7' range.
 Any shorter and you will start taking a big penalty to casting distance.

 Number of Rod Sections

-If you'll be doing a lot of backpacking, hiking or travelling with this ultralight rod, you may want to consider looking for a four piece rod.
+If you'll be doing a lot of backpacking, hiking or traveling with this ultralight rod, you may want to consider looking for a four piece rod.
 Four piece rods break down into a smaller overall length, meaning they are easier to strap to the outside of your backpack, or fit inside travel luggage.
+I've backpacked with a two piece rod before, but you'll either need to buy an overall shorter rod or get used to getting snagged on every other tree you walk under on the hike.
+I strongly recommend four piece rods anytime hiking is involved.

 If breaking down into four pieces is not necessary for the fishing you'll be doing, stick to a two piece rod.
 Two piece rods are less expensive and will provide you with far more options for length, weight, and action.